 It was this sentiment that inspired her to create this book.
 Collecting together 12 of the most interesting and poignant testimonies from her time spent working on the show, Zarghuna compiled this beautiful selection of stories, which make the women of Afghanistan much more than statistics or faceless figures with no voices.
 Dear Zari shines a light into this hidden world full of ordinary women with extraordinary stories.

-Ayaan Hirsi Ali is my HERO and I will not hear a bad word said against her.
-You know those scenarios where you’re having a dinner party and can invite X amount of people, living or dead?
-Well Ayaan always gets prime position at the head of my table.
+You know those scenarios where you’re having a dinner party and can invite a certain amount of people, living or dead?
+Well Ayaan Hirsi Ali always gets prime position at the head of my table.